What is the means test?

 - Superannuation or contribution to a pension fund

 In the case of self-employment:

-Income tax or the Universal Social Charge is not usually deducted from your income from employment, except in the assessment of Family Income Supplement and in the assessment of benefit and privilege for Jobseeker's Allowance and benefit and privilege for Supplementary Welfare Allowance.
+Income tax or the Universal Social Charge is not usually deducted from your income from employment, except in the assessment of Working Family Payment and in the assessment of benefit and privilege for Jobseeker's Allowance and benefit and privilege for Supplementary Welfare Allowance.

 The assessment of income from employment for Jobseeker's Allowance is a little more complex.
 More information is available in our document Work and Jobseeker's Allowance.

 Income from working as a home-help is taken into account in the means test for social welfare payments from 2012.

 For most social welfare payments any income from maintenance is assessed as means.
 This includes maintenance for you and maintenance to you for any of your children.
 Maintenance paid to your spouse, civil partner or cohabitant is also taken into account as means.
 However, rent or mortgage payments of up to €95.23 per week can be offset against maintenance payments.
 You can read more about Maintenance and social welfare payments.

 Income from farming

 If you or your spouse, civil partner or cohabitant are getting income from working a farm the yearly value to you is assessed (this is gross income minus expenses).
 If the land is worked but is not being worked to its potential, then an estimate of the potential net yearly value is made.

 If you are leasing a farm you own, the rental income is assessed.